Email: M dot J dot Storey at warwick dot ac dot uk

 My first book, Rural Fictions, Urban Realities: A Geography of Gilded Age American Literature (OUP, 2013), examined the effects of late nineteenth-century modernisation and urbanisation on the literary representation of rural America, and argued for a reconceptualisation of 'American regionalism'.
 A recent essay for the Oxford Handbook of American Literary Realism represents an updated version of these arguments.

 Teaching and supervision

-In 2018-19 I am teaching some seminars on the first-year module Modern World Literatures, and at honours level will be convening Twentieth-Century U.S. Literature and, with my colleague Stephen Shapiro, co-teaching American Horror Story: U.S. Gothic Cultures, 1790-Present.
+In 2019-20 I will be convening Twentieth-Century U.S. Literature and co-teaching American Horror Story: U.S. Gothic Cultures, 1790-Present.
 I also supervise dissertations in the field of American literature.
 At postgraduate level I supervise relevant student research at MA and PhD level.

 I am happy to consider dissertation and thesis proposals in my fields of interest.